vimc/bb8/README.md

 # Setup
 ## Setup starport
 So that bb8 can communicate with the Starport via ssh, we first need to generate a key pair which we store in the vault, then add the public key to the authorized_keys file on Starport.
 This is done by running `./setup_starport.sh` on the Starport.
-To run backups bb8 needs the corresponding private key and a JSON configuration file.
+To run backups bb8 needs the
- When bb8 has been configured, these live in this repo at `./etc/config.json` and `./etc/id_rsa`, respectively.
+corresponding private key and a JSON configuration file.
+During `setup.sh` these are pulled from the vault and stored in the ssh volume.

 ## Setup leaf machine
 Note: Montagu specific setup instructions here: https://github.com/vimc/montagu-bb8.